Rudhar-cmd/med-ai-project/README.md

 ## Backend (not connected yet)

-Right now the app uses fake data.

-Later, you can connect a backend API at:
+you can connect a backend API at:

 http://localhost:5000/predict